 - If no recommended articles for the current page exist, the widget will automatically open to this tab.

 - Recommended: This tab will display articles that are recommended for the page you're currently on.
-Learn more about using Using the Widget for Contextual Help: Pages to Recommend On.
+Learn more about Using the Widget for Contextual Help: Pages to Recommend On.

 - If recommended articles exist, the widget will automatically open to this tab.